prihoda/bgc-pipeline/README.md

-# BGC-pipeline
+### Note!

-This repository provides data and examples for development and evaluation of DeepBGC, ClusterFinder and antiSMASH.
+**This repository provides data and examples that were used for development of DeepBGC and its evaluation with ClusterFinder and antiSMASH.**

+**See https://github.com/Merck/deepbgc for the DeepBGC tool.**

+### Note!

+# DeepBGC development & evaluation code

+## Reproducing data

 Reproduction and storage of data files is managed using [DVC](https://github.com/iterative/dvc) (development version `0.22.0`).
 Each data file has a `.dvc` history file that contains the command that was used to generate the output along with md5 hashes of its dependencies.